CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ###### Fee re-config

 The owner can change a token bridging fees at any time.
-Since a price of a token can change, there is a possibility that the owner wants to adjust the bridging fee for that token.
+Since the price of a token can change, there is a possibility that the owner wants to adjust the bridging fee for that token.

+##### Kill switch

+It is possible for any relayer or owner to halt the bridge contract at any time.
+The reason for it might be unexpected behavior on any bridge component.
+Only the owner can resume the bridge.

 #### Keys rotation

 All accounts that can interact with the contract or multi-signing account are registered on the contract.
 And can be rotated using the key rotation workflow.
 The workflow is triggered by the owner.
-The owner provides the new relayer Coreum addresses, XRPL public keys and signing/evidence threshold.
+The owner provides the new relayer Coreum addresses, XRPL public keys, signing/evidence threshold and an optional account sequence (in case there is no ticket available).
+This action will automatically halt the bridge in case it is not halted yet and start the key rotation workflow.
+During this workflow execution, no operations are allowed on the contract except for key rotation evidences from the relayers.
+If there is a key rotation in process, the owner cannot trigger another key rotation.
+Once the key rotation operation has been confirmed by the relayers, the owner can trigger another key rotation (if needed/it failed) and/or resume the bridge.
-It is possible to start the keys rotation workflow in case the contract is disabled, but there is not keys rotation in-process.
-That option gives and owner an ability to rotate the keys in case the contract is disabled because of the malicious relayer, or the malicious relayer disabled it.
+This option gives the owner an ability to rotate the keys in case of a malicious relayer, or if the malicious relayer halted it.
 Check [workflow](#rotate-keys) for more details.

-##### Kill switch

-It is possible for any relayer or owner to disable the bridge contract at any time.
-The reason for it might be unexpected behavior on any bridge component.x

 ### Relayer